Saajid-Nawaz/inventory-tracking-app/replit.md

 - Logging configuration for monitoring

 ### Scalability Notes
-- Excel files can be replaced with proper database tables
+- Full PostgreSQL database implementation provides production-ready data persistence
 - File storage can be moved to cloud storage (S3, etc.)
 - OCR processing can be moved to cloud services (Google Vision API)
-- Database can be upgraded to PostgreSQL for better performance
+- Database includes proper indexing and relationships for optimal performance

 ### Security Considerations
 - Password hashing using Werkzeug